 Today set off for Yaremche with your local guide/driver to enjoy a walking tour of one of the most popular ski resorts of Ukraine.
 Take a short walk to the Probiy waterfall, one of the most powerful and picturesque waterfalls in the Ukrainian Carpathians and spend time shopping for traditional Hutsul crafts in the souvenir market.
 Continue to the village of Bukovel for the afternoon and take a lift to the top of a hill for the best view of the surrounding mountain ranges.
-In the evening, return to Yaremche.
+In the evening, return to Yaremche for you stay at Hotel Krasna Sadyba.
 (B)

 Morning drive to Chernivtsi via Kolomyia.
 In Kolomyia visit Pysanka Museum - a fanciful egg-shaped building, that includes the world’s largest collection of hand-painted Easter eggs.
 The city of Chernivtsi is located in the foothills of the Carpathian Mountains, on the banks of the Prut River.
 The town is an old outpost of the Habsburg Empire and once had a large Armenian, Jewish and German population.
 Sightseeing here must include its impressive Byzantine-style red-bricked university and the twisted cupolas of St Nicholas.
 (B)